 However, the entirety of the 4 cent per gallon pre-1982 gasoline and diesel tax rates, as well as all of the trucking industry excise taxes, are still deposited entirely in the Highway Account.
 As a result, the Mass Transit Account’s share of total Trust Fund tax revenue has never been close to 20 percent.
 The trucking excises in particular show a lot of volatility due to economic fluctuations (when the economy is good, trucking taxes have had a faster growth rate than fuel taxes of late), causing the ratio to shift every year.
-Over the last ten years (FY 2010-2019), the Transit Account has received, on average 12.8 percent of total Trust Fund tax revenue (declining from 13.8 percent of total tax revenue in 2010 to 12.2 percent of total tax revenue in 2019).
+Over the last ten years (FY 2013-2022), the Transit Account has received, on average 12.6 percent of net total Trust Fund tax revenue (declining from 12.8 percent of total tax revenue in 2013 to 12.3 percent of total tax revenue in 2022).

 But while Transit Account tax revenues have been decreasing as a percentage of total revenues, Transit Account spending as a percentage of total Trust Fund spending has been increasing.
-In fiscal year 2015, the Transit Account received 16.9 percent of total Trust Fund contract authority, and this increased to 17.4 percent of total Trust Fund contract authority over the five-year life of the FAST Act (2016-2020).
+In fiscal year 2015, the Transit Account received 16.9 percent of total Trust Fund contract authority.
+This increased to 17.4 percent of total Trust Fund contract authority over the five-year life of the FAST Act (2016-2020), and 18.2 percent of total contract authority over the five-year life of the Infrastructure Investment and Jobs Act (2022-2026).
 (See Appendix C.)

 Because of this imbalance, the Mass Transit Account much more over-leveraged, relative to its dedicated tax revenues, than is the Highway Account, and needs a greater share of future tax revenues to remain solvent at current funding levels.